-The increase in housing cost burden has disproportionately affected one particular age group more than any other: seniors.
-Households reaching and passing retirement age are struggling to pay off their mortgages.
-Baby Boomer homeowners have dipped into their equity to fund their children's college tuition and help pay off other debt, adding to their debt burden.
-The total number of seniors with mortgages increased by over 202,000 between 2000 and 2014.
+The increase in housing cost burden among homeowners has disproportionately affected one age group more than any other: seniors.
+Households reaching and passing retirement age are still facing years of mortgage payments. baby boomer homeowners have dipped into their home equity to fund their children's college tuition and help pay off other debt, adding to their debt burden.
+The total number of seniors with mortgages increased by 61% (over 202,000) between 2000 and 2014 (Table 8).
 Rural Virginia accounted for 63% of this growth.